hydra3333/Pi4NAS64/README.md

 - a DLNA server
 - the `hd-idle` app to spin down disks when not used

-It can be connected to by the newly released "Google ChromeCast for Google TV" devices with apps `Kodi` and `VLC` in order to play our collection of home media files.
+It can be connected to by the newly released "Google ChromeCast with Google TV" devices with apps `Kodi` and `VLC` in order to play our collection of home media files.

 A Raspbetty Pi 4 is comparatively cheap, very low power, extremely reliable, and has decent thoughput to handle multiple streams.

-"Google ChromeCast for Google TV" : https://store.google.com/au/product/chromecast_google_tv_specs
+"Google ChromeCast with Google TV" : https://store.google.com/au/product/chromecast_google_tv_specs

 ---